sanflynz/cakephp-audit-log/README.md

 ## Migrations

 Before you can use the plugin you need to have the tables for storing revisions (`AuditLogs`) and deltas (`AuditLogDeltas`).
 To create the tables you can use the CakePHP 3.0 Migrations shell.
-Here is how:

-1. Copy the migrations from `/path/to/plugin/config/Migrations` to your `src/config/Migrations/` directory

-> If you installed via composer you need to look at `vendor/zikani03/cakephp-audit-log/config/Migrations`, if you installed the plugin manually you should look under `plugins/AuditLog/config/Migrations`

-2. run the migrations with the following command
+Run the migrations with the following command

 ```
-  $ bin/cake migrations migrate
+  $ bin/cake migrations migrate -p AuditLog
 ```
 Make sure you have privileges to create tables in your database otherwise this probably won't work ;)